 Mirepoix (pronounced Meer-Pwah) is one of the first things you learn when you begin tackling the challenges of advanced recipes that professional cooking offers.
 You have more than likely used one form of a mirepoix or another in your lifetime.
-Yes, there are variations and it can vary widely based on its intended use or the type of cuisine.
-As we dive into the various types of mirepoix we will uncover some of the uses and flavor profiles that each type of mirepoix offers.
+There are variations and it can vary widely based on its intended use or the type of cuisine.
+Green onions, garlic, ham and more can also be used.
+As we dive into the various types of mirepoix we will uncover some of the uses and flavor profiles that each type offers.

 What is Mirepoix?

 The definition of mirepoix in its core is a ratio of three vegetables used in classic French cooking.
-These vegetables are carrots, celery, and onion.
-Combined, these three vegetables are used as a flavor base for many classical French dishes as well as modern cuisines.
+They are a trio of aromatic vegetables.
+These vegetables are a combination of carrots, celery, and onion.
+Combined, these three vegetables are used as a flavor base for soups and stews, many classical French dishes, as well as modern cuisines.
 Use this flavor base to enhance your cooking and to provide the foundation for essential recipes such as soups and stocks.

 You will find that most recipes are defined by weight, and this is because the weight scales up easier than volume.
 Therefore we highly recommend you pick up a kitchen scale to have on hand.

-The 2:1:1 mirepoix definition should be your go-to whenever you need it.
+The 2:1:1 ratio should be your go-to whenever you need it.
 You may see a recipe that looks like this:

 Mirepoix: 500g (16oz)